dfinity/sdk/docs/cli-reference/dfx-cycles.md

 ### Options

-You can specify the following options for the `dfx cycles transfer` command.
+You can specify the following options for the `dfx cycles approve` command.

 | Option                              | Description                                                                            |
 |-------------------------------------|----------------------------------------------------------------------------------------|